ufs-community/ufs-weather-model/doc/UsersGuide/source/AutomatedTesting.rst

 to perform CI/CD testing.
 Build jobs are done on GHA-provided virtual machines.
 Test jobs are performed on the Amazon Web Services (AWS) cloud platform using a number of EC2 instances.
 Builds and tests are carried out in a Docker container.
-The container includes a pre-installed version of the :term:`spack-stack`, which includes all prerequisite libraries.
+The container includes a pre-installed version of the :term:`HPC-Stack`, which includes all prerequisite libraries.
 Input data needed to run the tests are stored as a separate Docker container.

 When a developer makes a pull request (PR) to the UFS WM repository, a code